jhpyle/docassemble/_docs/twotothree.md

 * This applies not just to interview answers, but also to any objects that are [pickled], such as machine learning data and objects stored in Redis or SQL.
-* You can go back and forth between Python 2.7 and 3.6 by changing the value of [`DAPYTHONVERSION`] to `3` and doing `docker pull` and a new `docker run`.
-However, you may get errors in Python 2.7 if you try to access Python objects created using Python 3.6.
 * If you have written Python code in your interviews, or you have written Python modules, the code that you wrote that worked in Python 2.7 might not work in Python 3.6.
 The way text is encoded